ardislu/cloudflare-pages-url-test/README.md

 npx wrangler pages dev .
 ```

-Visiting http://localhost:8788/ returns an error (/api throws an `Invalid URL` error).
+Visiting http://localhost:8788/api returns an error (/api throws an `Invalid URL` error).

-However when the same code is deployed to Cloudflare Pages, it works.
+However when the same code is deployed to Cloudflare Pages, it works: https://cloudflare-pages-url-test.pages.dev/api

 ## Workaround